The Pearl Theme of Primitivity

-The Pearl traces the transformation of man from a civilized being to his most primitive form.
-This change is instigated by the threat of danger.
-Animalistic instinct takes over, and morality, laws, and order go by the wayside as man faces kill-or-be-killed predicaments.
+The Pearl traces the transformation of man from a civilized being to his most primitive form: a scared, protective beast.
+This change is brought about by the threat of danger.
+Animalistic instinct takes over, and morality, laws, and order go by the wayside as man (in this case, our man Kino) faces kill-or-be-killed predicaments.

 Questions About Primitivity